kstenerud/dogma/dogma_v1.md

 Alternative produces an expression that can match either the expression on the left or the expression on the right (essentially a set of two possibilities).

 Alternatives are separated by a pipe (`|`) character.
 Only one of the alternative branches will be taken.
+If more than one alternative can match at the same time, the grammar is ambiguous.

 [Bits](#bits) and [numbers](#numbers) sets can be built using alternatives.